SpinningVinyl/UDFA/README.md

 # UDFA — Universal DFA runner

-This simple Java application is intended for running deterministic finite-state automatons.
+This simple Java application is intended for running deterministic finite automata (DFAs).

 To run the application: